-- How can your LMS help reduce administrative burdens by building better product knowledge? - How can I create a continuous user experience with a cohesive look and feel so learners don't feel like they're hopping between one LMS and another? - Will my learners be able to access courses anytime, anywhere and on any device-even if they're offline? - Can learners purchase training and courses from inside the LMS? - How do I control who has access to content and permissions? - Does your LMS offer e-commerce functionality?
+- How can your LMS help reduce administrative burdens by building better product knowledge? - How can I create a continuous user experience with a cohesive look and feel so learners don't feel like they're hopping between one LMS and another? - Will my learners be able to access courses anytime, anywhere and on any device-even if they're offline? - How do I control who has access to content and permissions?